The Definitive Guide to E-commerce SEO

 1. What should be the title tag

 Page titles have a huge impact on the number of clicks.
 They primarily tell users and the search engine what the page is about.
 Take time to optimize your title tags.
-Remember to use keywords in headings but make sure they are not longer than 60 characters.
+Do not make them longer than 60 characters.
 CTR of headers with a length of 15 to 40 characters is 8.6% higher than those that do not fit into this range.

 2. What should be in the description meta tag

 Optimize meta descriptions.
-They are just as important and play a similar role to the headlines.
+They play just as critical of a role for robots to identify page content as headers.
 The meta descriptions that appear under the headings and provide additional, extended information about the page.
 Meta descriptions can both increase the number of clicks and play against you.
 Find out more in the How to Build a Nice Meta Description article.

 - Meta descriptions should not exceed 150 characters.